Help paying for childcare

-Free early education and childcare
+Funded early education and childcare

 0-4 year olds

-Some eligible two year old children and all three and four year old children can get up to 15 hours per week (570 hours per year) of free childcare.
+Some eligible two year old children and all three and four year old children can get up to 15 hours per week (570 hours per year) of funded childcare.
 Working parents of three and four year old children may be eligible for the extended entitlement bringing the offer to 30 hours per week (1140 per year).
 For more information:

 0-11 years old or 16 if disabled

 The tax-free childcare scheme enables eligible working families to save up to 20% of their childcare costs.
 For every £8 a parent pays into their childcare account, the government will pay in an extra £2, giving parents up to £2000 of government support per child per year, or £4000 if the child is disabled.
 For more information visit the Gov.uk website.